jon-wehner/PantryStock/README.md

 *** See the bottom of this document for the declaration of the reference variables
 *** for contributors-url, forks-url, etc. This is an optional, concise syntax you may use.
 *** https://www.markdownguide.org/basic-syntax/#reference-style-links
+*** TODO: RUN THROUGH CODE AND FIND A GOOD SNIPPET
 -->

 [![Contributors][contributors-shield]][contributors-url]